KaiyangZhou/deep-person-reid/README.rst

     --gpu-devices 0 \
     data.save_dir log/osnet_x1_0_dukemtmcreid_softmax_cosinelr

 The code will automatically (download and) load the ImageNet pretrained weights.
 After the training is done, the model will be saved as "log/osnet_x1_0_market1501_softmax_cosinelr/model.pth.tar-250".
-Under the same folder, you can also find the `tensorboard <https://pytorch.org/docs/stable/tensorboard.html>`_ file.
-To visualize the learning curves, you can run :code:`tensorboard --logdir=log/osnet_x1_0_market1501_softmax_cosinelr` in the terminal and visit :code:`http://localhost:6006/` in your web browser.
+Under the same folder, you can find the `tensorboard <https://pytorch.org/docs/stable/tensorboard.html>`_ file.
+To visualize the learning curves using tensorboard, you can run :code:`tensorboard --logdir=log/osnet_x1_0_market1501_softmax_cosinelr` in the terminal and visit :code:`http://localhost:6006/` in your web browser.

 Evaluation is automatically performed at the end of training.
 To run the test again using the trained model, do